walegbenga/drw-installer/README.md

 ## Continuous Intergration (ci):
 To install Jenkins use `php dry install:ci-jenkins`

+## Generating the site url
+To generate the site urls use `php dry generate:route`.
+This command will craw your controller to generate the site url

 ## Framework structure:
 There are 6 folders in the root file and they are
 *	App